gilestur/gilestur.github.io/_posts/2014-02-26-testing-tinypress.markdown

 ---
-published: false
+published: true
 title: Testing tinypress
 layout: post
 ---
 This is a test of tinypress to see how it works.